widelands/wl_addons_server/README.md

 ### Updating translations

 When you updated any of the files in `po/` or added new ones, run `buildcats.sh`, then git add,commit,push.
 **Run this script _only_ on the master branch.**

 ### Verifying add-ons

-Run `java UpdateList '!cool_feature.wad'` (don’t forget the '!' before the add-on’s name!), then run `java UpdateList`, then git add,commit,push.
+Run `java UpdateList '/cool_feature.wad'` (don’t forget the '/' before the add-on’s name!), then run `java UpdateList`, then git add,commit,push.

 ### Notes